cartesi/docs/docs/machine/intro.md

 In particular, using only hash operations, the blockchain can verify assertions concerning the contents of the state, and can obtain the state hash that results from modifications to the state.

 As with every computer, the level of knowledge required to interact with Cartesi Machines depends on the nature of the application being created.
-Simple applications will require target developers to code a few scripts invoking pre-installed software components, require host developers to simply fill out a configuration file specifying the location of the components needed to build a Cartesi Machine, and require blockchain developers to simply instantiate one of the high-level contracts provided by Cartesi's.
+Simple applications will require target developers to code a few scripts invoking pre-installed software components, require host developers to simply fill out a configuration file specifying the location of the components needed to build a Cartesi Machine, and require blockchain developers to simply instantiate one of the high-level contracts provided by Cartesi.
-At the other extreme are the developers working inside Cartesi, who regularly write, build, and deploy custom software components to run in the target, or even change the Linux kernel, who programatically control the creation and execution of Cartesi Machines in the howt, who must understand and use the hash-based state manipulation primitives used in the blockchain.
+At the other extreme are the developers working inside Cartesi, who regularly write, build, and deploy custom software components to run in the target, or even change the Linux kernel.
+Additionally, these developers programatically control the creation and execution of Cartesi Machines in the host, and must also understand and use the hash-based state manipulation primitives used in the blockchain.

-Although Cartesi's goal is to shield platform users from as much complexity as possible, there is value in making as much information available as possible.
-To that end, this documentation of Cartesi Machines aims to provides enough information to cover all 3 sides, at all depths of understanding.
+Although Cartesi's goal is to shield platform users from as much complexity as possible, there is value in making information available to the greatest feasible extent.
+To that end, this documentation of Cartesi Machines aims to provide enough information to cover all 3 perspectives, at all depths of understanding.